Goal-oriented Communication for Fast and Robust Robotic Fault Detection and Recovery: Related Work

 \subsection{Large Language Model}

 The use of LLM has become increasingly prevalent in robotic task and motion planning \cite{roco, 10802322}.
 One of the earliest studies is the dialectic multi-robot collaboration framework \cite{roco}, where each robot is assigned its own LLM and discusses with each other to accomplish collaborative tasks.
 This framework was further refined in \cite{10802322}, where sub-tasks are allocated to robot sub-teams based on robot available skills, thereby seamlessly generalize to new environments.
 However, despite these extensive efforts to enhance the reasoning capabilities of LLMs, a frequently overlooked challenge is the considerable inference time associated with their large model size, which prevents their deployment in real-time robotic systems.
 Although techniques such as stream interpreting\cite{Song_2023_ICCV} and prompt engineering \cite{10802284} have attempted to mitigate the latency, they remain constrained by the inherent computation overhead of large-scale architectures.
 To this end, we propose to develop task-specific SLMs as a promising alternative.
-By sacrificing general reasoning capability to achieve more efficient inference, SLMs can be fine-tuned by domain-specific data to meet the timeliness requirement in robotic control.
-Nevertheless, current research on task-specific SLMs for robotics remains scarce, and mostly limited to less complex tasks such as navigation \cite{10767280} and task decomposition \cite{choi2024llmsreasoningpotentialsmall}, where their potential for dynamic replanning in complex robotic FDR remains largely unexplored.
-More importantly, in our proposed GoC framework, the input to SLM is no longer raw vision data but compact semantic representation, which poses a new challenge in coupling the communication and computing.
+By sacrificing general reasoning capability to achieve more efficient inference, SLMs can be fine-tuned by domain-specific data to meet the timeliness requirement in robotic control. {Nevertheless, current research on task-specific SLMs for robotics remains scarce, and mostly limited to less complex tasks such as mobile robot navigation \cite{10767280}, task decomposition \cite{choi2024llmsreasoningpotentialsmall}, and marine robots language-to-action mapping\cite{11128181}.
+The two studies most relevant to our work are \cite{ravichandran_prism} and \cite{10.5555/3692070.3692417}, both of which applied distilled SLMs to perform task planning for robotic arms, with the former combining historical observation-action context to generate optimal actions, and the latter implementing in-context learning to abstract SLM decision-making as an observation and reward-driven action selection process similar to Reinforcement Learning.
+However, the aforementioned works on SLM-based dynamic planning mainly considered single-robot tasks in relatively stable environments, where the system state did not change abruptly and decision-making was typically sequential planning under low uncertainty, while our work focuses on fast FDR in highly dynamic and uncertain scenarios.} More importantly, in our proposed GoC framework, the input to SLM is no longer raw vision data but compact semantic representation, which poses a new challenge in coupling the communication and computing.